|Get Involved with the Watershed Group. We have lots more to do

 25 acre farm along the creek to develop an environmental education and stewardship center.

-They removed noxious brush from this property, planned the construction of a large pavilion,
+They removed noxious brush from this property, constructed a large pavilion,

 painted the barn, keep the fields mowed,and developed and maintain an